 I am the founder and author of the Dividend Power blog, which focuses on building wealth through dividend growth investing.
 I am probably what I would call an accidental blogger, but it is something that I enjoy.
-I’m married and my wife and I have two school age kids that keep us busy.
-By education I an engineer/scientist and have advanced degrees.
-My day job is working on my medical device start up.
+I’m married and my wife and I have two school-aged kids that keep us busy.
+By education, I am an engineer/scientist and have advanced degrees.
+My day job is working on my medical device start-up.

 I can think of several money mistakes that I have made over the years like most people.
 Some only resulted in lost opportunities but some are more costly.
 One important money mistake that I can think of that I made was staying in active mutual funds too long and not switching to passive index funds.

 What Led You To Make the Mistake?